hermonochy/Rescueland/The Timeline of Resueland History.md

 ## 21 ADOTR: The First Battle Against Bad Guy Land

 The Rescuelanders engaged in their first major military confrontation with Bad Guy Land over the planet [N2](./The%20Planet%20File.md#n2-r), which fell under their control.
 Upon learning that Bad Guy Land had overtaken N2 and enslaved its citizens, the Rescuelanders mobilised quickly to liberate the planet.
 N2 is characterised by dense, tropical vegetation and primitive civilizations, making Bad Guy Land's robotic enforcers particularly vulnerable to computer-targeted weapons.
 The Rescuelanders gathered intelligence on Bad Guy Land's operations, noting the extensive use of robotic units and the weak spots in their defences.
-Armed with this information, they prepared to deploy electromagnetic pulses (EMPs) to disable the robots.
+Armed with this information, they prepared to deploy [EMPs](./The%20Technology%20of%20Rescueland%2C%20Computerland%20and%20it's%20surrounding%20Planets.md#electromagnetic-pulse-l) to disable the robots.
 A specialised team of Rescuelander commandos, equipped with stealth technology, infiltrated N2 to assess enemy positions.
 They observed routine patrols and devised a plan to maximise the effect of their EMPs.
 A few days later, Rescueland forces descended upon N2.
 As they approached the surface, they deployed the EMPs, disrupting the robots' systems and causing them to shut down.
 The Rescuelanders followed up with ground troops, engaging in close combat with the few surviving enforcers of Bad Guy Land.
 The Rescuelanders successfully liberated the inhabitants of N2.

 ## 22 ADOTR: The Founding of the Anti-Bad Guy Land Union

-In Year 22 ADOTR, the leaders of Rescueland, Hermonochy, Titan, and Ralfialand convened to establish the Anti-Bad Guy Land Union, creating a collaborative alliance dedicated to mutual assistance and defense against common threats in the multiverse.
+In Year 22 ADOTR, the leaders of the [Core Planets](./The%20Planet%20File.md#core-systems) convened to establish the Anti-Bad Guy Land Union, creating a collaborative alliance dedicated to mutual assistance and defense against common threats in the multiverse.
 This pivotal moment laid the groundwork for what would later evolve into the Rescueland Empire.

 ## 23-24 ADOTR: The War for Rescueland

 Following their preliminary victories, Rescueland’s forces were emboldened but unaware of Bad Guy Land’s plans for a coordinated and overwhelming assault.
 Bad Guy Land sought revenge for previous defeats and had been quietly amassing a formidable fleet.
-The Bad Guy Land fleet, consisting of dreadnoughts and stealth cruisers, stealthily approached Rescueland.
-Utilising their reconnaissance technology, they pinpointed strategic military and civilian targets across the planet.
+As the Bad Guy Land fleet stealthily approached Rescueland, they pinpointed strategic military and civilian targets across the planet.
 In the dead of night, the Bad Guy Land fleet launched a surprise attack from orbit.
-They unleashed barrages of missiles and energy blasts targeting Rescueland’s planetary defences and infrastructure.
+They unleashed barrages of [rockets](./The%20Technology%20of%20Rescueland%2C%20Computerland%20and%20it's%20surrounding%20Planets.md#rockets-l) and [hydro bombs](./The%20Technology%20of%20Rescueland%2C%20Computerland%20and%20it's%20surrounding%20Planets.md#hydro-bombs-rhf) targeting Rescueland’s planetary defences and infrastructure.
 The initial strike crippled communication systems and caused chaos, as ground forces were taken by surprise.
-As the attack unfolded, Rescuelanders scrambled to mobilise their orbital defence systems and called in reinforcements from regional installations.
+As the attack unfolded, Rescuelanders scrambled to mobilise their defence systems and called in reinforcements from afar.
 Spaceborne fighters were launched, and attempted to rally a cohesive defense commence under immense pressure.
 Defence ships engaged in desperate dogfights with Bad Guy Land’s ships.
 The Rescuelanders employed evasive manoeuvres and tactical formations, but the overwhelming force of the Bad Guy Land fleet proved impossible to overcome.
 Initial small-scale victories gave way to intense losses as key ships were destroyed.
 As the battle dragged on, the Rescuelanders found their resources stretched thin.
 Key installations began to fall, and morale declined under the relentless assault.
 Realising the dire situation, Weda decided to order a retreat.
 Evacuation corridors were established to facilitate a strategic withdrawal in small packs.
 Ships were hastily organised, with many civilians and soldiers evacuating under fire.